 Make sure to check the labels of all dogs’ food before buying.
 Some cheap dog food might look appealing but it can be harmful to your dog’s health.
 Your dog should be provided only with natural ingredients.

 Cleaning and Grooming Needs

 Most of the Cocker Spaniel and Pug mix has a medium to large size coat while some can have short which is rare.
 You will need to brush their coat twice a week or at least once a week.

 You might need to get their coat trimmed by a professional groomer occasionally.
 If you are not confident to cut his nails, then you should ask the professional groomer to do it for yourself.

 One of the biggest grooming issues is their ears.
-Floppy ears need to be clean on a regular bases to avoid building up any wax.
+Floppy ears need to be cleaned on a regular basis to avoid building up any wax.

 You might notice that your Cocker Pug has folds on his face; they should be wiped and dried on a daily basis to prevent any bacteria growing there.